Erdetiii/imu_filter/README.md

-# IMU linear acceleration data filtering and calculating IMU trajectory
+# IMU linear acceleration data filtering and testing
 This is a ROS2 package and it has been tested on ROS2 Humble.
 It has two functionalities, filtering IMU acceleration data and getting IMU trajectory from the IMU acceleration data to compare with LiDAR odometry taken from the topics provided by LeGO-LOAM-SR.